flipcoder/qork/README.md

 Qork is a zero-boilerplate 3D+2D python OpenGL framework.

-**Warning: Some of the examples are flickering pretty bad on Windows due to a bug, and may happen on other OS's as well.
-If you're sensitive to that kind of thing, consider yourself warned before trying this out!
-Sorry!
-I'll try to fix soon!**

 This means an empty file is a valid blank window program.

 Getting an image on the screen and moving around requires only one line of code: